-The CERS Pension Fund and CERS Insurance Fund cover all eligible full-time employees and provide retirement, disability and death benefits, and health insurance benefits.
-Benefit contributions and provisions are established by statute.
+Plan description and benefits provided - The CERS Pension Fund and CERS Insurance Fund cover all eligible full-time employees and provide retirement, disability and death benefits, and health insurance benefits.
+Benefit contributions and provisions are actuarially determined, per KRS Section 78.454(33), each year.
 CERS issues a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the Kentucky Retirement Systems, Perimeter Park West, 1260 Louisville Road, Frankfort, Kentucky 40601-6124 or by calling (502) 696-8800.
+That report may be obtained by writing to the Kentucky Public Pensions Authority, Perimeter Park West, 1260 Louisville Road, Frankfort, Kentucky 40601-6124, by visiting the website at www.kyret.ky.gov or by calling (502) 696-8800.